Cal Grant Appeals

 In the meantime, visit your local library or search the Web for other financial aid resources or scholarships.
 You can also make an appointment with your college’s financial aid office to learn about other financial aid options.

-To help ensure an accurate and timely response, please be sure to include your name, CSAC ID, date of birth, permanent mailing address, email address, a phone number where you may be reached during the day and photocopies (please do not send originals) of any information that you believe would support a change in your Cal Grant status.
-Be sure to work with your school.
+If you are filling out the Appeal form, please be sure to include your name, CSAC ID, date of birth, permanent mailing address, email address, a phone number where you may be reached during the day and photocopies (please do not send originals) of any information that you believe would support a change in your Cal Grant status.
+Be sure to work with your school if you had to make changes to your application.

 California Student Aid Commission